InternLM/Tutorial/helloworld/hello_world.md

 ##  4 **Run a `Demo` of agent using `Lagent` with the `InternLM2-Chat-7B` Model (Prerequisite: This chapter requires obtaining permission of 30% A100)**

 ### 4.1 **Brief Introduction to Lagent**
 Lagent is an open source LLM agent framework, which enables people to efficiently turn a large language model to agent.
-It also provides some typical tools to enlighten the ability of LLM, and the whole framework is shown below:
+It also provides some typical tools to enhance the ability of LLM, and the whole framework is shown below:

 ![alt text](images/Lagent-1.png)